-The OCDSB's approach to special education and its special education delivery model are aligned with the Board's Mission Statement and Strategic Plan.
-Our mission, Educating For Success: inspiring learning, developing wellbeing and building social responsibility forms the foundation of our work.
+The OCDSB's approach to special education and its special education delivery model are aligned with the Board's Mission Statement and Strategic Plan, Our mission, Educating For Success: inspiring learning, developing well-being and building social responsibility forms the foundation of our work.
 Many components of our current Strategic Plan 2019-2023 connect and support the delivery of our special education programs and services.
 Please refer to the following graphic for detailed information about the OCDSB Strategic Plan 2019-2023.
+The OCDSB is currently developing the next Strategic Plan that will be implemented for the next Special Education Plan.